vzvca/mbtiles-offline-viewer/readme.md

 This repository contains small standalone C programs to display maps using `MapLibre` in offline / air-gapped environments.

+Last stage (stage 3) contains the most capable viewer.

 Subdirectory `stage1` contains source code for a small C program which can render the world countries offline.
 This program is a refactor in C of [mapbox-gl-js-offline-example](https://github.com/klokantech/mapbox-gl-js-offline-example).

 Subdirectory stage2 contains an offline mbtiles viewer.
 It is derived from program in stage1.
+It can only render vectorial mbtiles.

+Subdirectory stage3 contains an improved mbtiles viewer which can render raster mbtiles file too.
+For vectorial mbtiles file, there is a work in progress feature to dynamically change the rendering style for each displayed layer.

 All programs start a local web server and (on Linux) opens the web browser to display the map using `xdg-open`.